-Amla (Indian gooseberry) powder benefits
+Amla (Indian gooseberry) is an antioxidant powerhouse

 In a recent test of 3,000 different foods, Indian gooseberries emerged as the number-one antioxidant-rich food -- ahead of goji berries, raisins, acai berries, and anything else you can think of that might be at the top of the rankings.
 Check out this video for the details.